MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/Export-Certificate.md

 - `SST`: A Microsoft serialized certificate store (`.sst`) file format which can contain one or more certificates.
 This is the default value for multiple certificates.
- -- `CERT`: A .cer file format which contains a single DER-encoded certificate.
+- `CERT`: A `.cer` file format which contains a single DER-encoded certificate.
 This is the default value for one certificate.

- -- `P7B`: A PKCS#7 file format which can contain one or more certificates.
+- `P7B`: A PKCS#7 file format which can contain one or more certificates.

 ```yaml
 Type: Microsoft.CertificateServices.Commands.CertType